-4 Click each of the tabs in the EAM Sample Solution.
+5 Click each of the tabs in the EAM Sample Solution.

-Option Description Summary Displays an overview of the Solution that includes the associated vCenter Server, the Solution's status, description, product page, and vendor page.
+Option Description Summary Displays an overview of the Solution that includes the associatedvCenter Server, the Solution's description, product page, and vendor page.
+The Solutions portlet in the Summary tab, holds a link to the Configuration window, that allows you to update a configuration, and disable or uninstall a solution.
 Monitor Displays Events and vServices that the solution provides.
 The EAM Sample Solution does not provide any vServices, so none are listed.
-Manage Displays one or more ESX Agents, the services they contain, and actions you can perform on them.
-Related Objects Displays one or more Virtual Machines or vApps that vCenter Server manages.
+Configure Displays one or more ESX Agents, the services they contain, and actions you can perform on them.
+VMs Displays one or more Virtual Machines or vApps that vCenter Server manages.
 You can deploy ESX agents on any of the listed objects.
-Solution Displays the Solution Configuration window, that allows you to Update a configuration, and the Solution Actions window, that allows you to disable or uninstall a solution.

-The EAM Sample Solution is now available in vCenter Solutions Manager.
+The EAM Sample Solution is now available in vCenter Server Extensions.